Egg Tarts in Lisbon, Iberian Pork in Évora: Eat These 14 Dishes on Your Next Trip to Portugal

 Another of Portugal’s seafood revelations, this stew is named after the vessel in which it’s cooked and served.
 A cataplana is a clam-shaped copper cooking pot that predates the modern pressure cooker (it’s a distant relative of the Moroccan tagine) and allows for slow steam-cooking ingredients in their own juices.
 It can be loaded with anything—fish, shrimp, and other crustaceans—but is usually a mix of all, cooked with white wine, spices, and herbs and vegetables that might include cilantro, tomatoes, onions, and bell peppers.

-The dish originally hails from the Algarve, so you’ll want to head to this coastal region along Portugal’s southern coast to try it.
-Every beach town in the area will have a few spots serving cataplana, but food lovers should make a special trip to Almancil and the Michelin-recommended Alambique.
-It’s been family-run for nearly 50 years, and the chorizo-bolstered cataplana anchors a menu of local seafood specialties that includes monkfish curry, grilled tiger prawns, and octopus carpaccio.
+Cataplana originally hails from the Algarve, so you’ll want to head to this coastal region along Portugal’s southern coast to try it.
+Every beach town in the Algarve will have a few spots serving cataplana, but food lovers should make a special trip inland to Alambique in Almancil.
+It’s been run by the same family for 50 years, and the chorizo-bolstered cataplana anchors a menu of local seafood specialties that includes monkfish rice stew, grilled tiger prawns, and octopus carpaccio.

-Grilled limpets with shells in a square frying pan, with a wedge of lemon
+Grilled limpets with shells in a square frying pan, with half a lemon

 In the Azores, limpets (called lapas) are served with lemon, while in Madeira you’ll often find them served with bread.